heymatthew/presentation-go-images/README.md

+# Go Image Processing

+Presentation for the Golang Users Group, May 2018.

-The presentation can be viewed from [heymatthew.github.io/presentation-go-images](https://heymatthew.github.io/presentation-go-images)
+Slides can be viewed on [heymatthew.github.io/presentation-go-images](https://heymatthew.github.io/presentation-go-images/#/)

 Credits go to [reveal.js](http://revealjs.com/) which I used to put together these slides.